astral-sh/ty/docs/modules.md

 not set, ty will search for a `.venv` directory in the project root or working directory. ty only supports discovery of virtual environments at this time.

-> [!NOTE]
->
+!!! note

-> When using project management tools, such as uv or Poetry, the `run` command usually automatically
-> activates the virtual environment and will be detected by ty.
+    When using project management tools, such as uv or Poetry, the `run` command usually automatically activates the virtual environment and will be detected by ty.

 The Python environment may be explicitly configured using the [`environment.python`](./reference/configuration.md#python) setting or